Luciamercorelli/Rick-Morty-API/README.md

 - If the scroll bar reaches the bottom of the list a "Load more" button will appear and can be clicked to upload more episodes
 - Once all the episodes are uploaded the button will disappear
-- By clicking on each episode the following information will be displayed: episode info
+- By clicking on each episode the following information will be displayed:
+1.episode info
-  All the characters that appears in the episode Character info
+2.All the characters that appears in the episode 3.Character info
 - The episode info contains the following information:
+1.Title
+2.air date
-    Title, air date, episode reference (season number + episode number)
+3.episode reference (season number + episode number)
 - The character info contains the following information:
-    Name, status, species, gender
+1.Name
+2.status
+3.species
+4.gender

 Mandatory requirements (all done):
 - Use Type/Interfaces